This post may contain affiliate links. Please read our disclosure policy.

 - ½ teaspoon pepper freshly ground , to taste

-- Toss squash with olive and roast on baking sheet in 400 degree oven for about 40 minutes, tossing and moving around occasionally to evenly cook.
+- Roast butternut squash: Toss squash with olive and roast on baking sheet in preheated 400°F oven for about 40 minutes, tossing and moving around occasionally to evenly cook.
+While squash is cooking, prepare risotto.

-- Meanwhile, in a medium sized pot, heat chicken broth and over low heat.
+- Heat chicken broth: Meanwhile, in a medium sized pot, heat chicken broth and over low heat.

-- In a medium sized heavy bottom stockpot or dutch oven, saute onion, garlic, and sage in butter over medium high heat until lightly brown, 5-6 minutes.
+- Sauté vegetables: In a medium sized heavy bottom stockpot or Dutch oven, sauté onion, garlic, and sage in butter over medium high heat until lightly brown, 5-6 minutes.

-- Add wine and stir until liquid is absorbed, approximately 2 minutes.
+- Deglaze: Add wine and stir until liquid is absorbed, approximately 2 minutes.
+Scrape bottom of pan with flat bottomed spoon to release anything that stuck.

-- Add ½ cup of stock and continue stirring until liquid is absorbed.
-Continue to add stock mixture, ½ cup at a time, stirring until liquid is absorbed, until all liquid has been added to rice, approximately 30 minutes.
+- Cook risotto: Add about ½ cup of stock, roughly one ladle full at a time, to the rice mixture and continue stirring until liquid is absorbed.
+Continue to add stock, one ladle at a time, stirring until liquid is absorbed, until all liquid has been added to rice.
+This will take approximately 30 minutes.
+When done, turn off heat.

-- Turn off heat.
-Add roasted squash, the shredded cheese, and salt and pepper to taste.
+- Combine: Add roasted squash, the shredded cheese, and salt and pepper to taste.
 Stir to combine and allow to rest.
 Serve hot.

 - If you want tips on how to make the best butternut squash for this recipe, go here: https://selfproclaimedfoodie.com/baked-butternut-squash-recipe/